Contents

 Program Format and Duration

-The Program will use a hybrid format of online sessions spread over a month, culminating in a three-day-in-attendance participation.
-Each participant (or group from the same organization) will be expected to develop a "Futuring Paper" that proposes changes in their home organization through technological and organizational innovation and an implementation plan.
+The Program will use a hybrid format of online sessions spread over a month, culminating in a three-day in-attendance participation.
+Each participant (or group from the same institute) will be expected to develop a "Futuring Paper" that proposes changes in their home institution through technological and organizational innovation and an implementation plan.

 Program Modules